Building the french suffren sna

 How to CA glue the X stern rudders after careful alignment first without mucking up glueing everything solid?

-Painted black first to paint the gap between the fixed and moveable X stern surfaces.
+Painted black first the gap between the fixed and moveable X stern surfaces.
 But more so, the black shows minor

 surface imperfections better.